Neko

 My husband still doesn't believe in synchronicities, but, when I pointed these out to him, he suggested, only half-jokingly, that I speculate with him about a movie he's hoping will come on TV some time soon.
 Only half-joking, because he KNOWS, he just can't accept it.
 He's known since...

 We had gone into a stereo store, and saw a little side room that turned out to be the place to hear all the different kinds of car speakers all at the same time.
 Having ascertained that, we turned to go out, but I found myself compelled to stay.
 "What are you looking at?" he asked.
 "Nothing, just wait," I said.
-"What for what?" he asked.
+"Wait for what?" he asked.
 "I don't know, just WAIT," I replied.
 He stood there with that put-upon expression of "man indulging irrational woman" for another 10 seconds or so... at which point a song by my favorite band, which I had NEVER heard on the radio before, not even when it had first been released many years before, started playing.

 Life will be MUCH less stressful for him once science shows how our brains pick up on what will happen in the near future, lol.